c4rt0/tradeGame/README.md

 ```

 ============================================================================
-The graphQL version uses nodemon.json as an env file, located in same directory as main app.
+The graphQL (app.js) version uses nodemon.json as an env file, located in same directory.

 nodemon.json template:

 ```